 Born and raised in the Lone Star state of Texas, Debra Holt grew up among horses, cowboys, wide open spaces, and real Texas Rangers.
 Pride in her state and ancestry knows no bounds and it is these heroes and heroines she loves to write about the most.
 She also draws upon a variety of life experiences including working with abused children, caring for baby animals at a major zoo, and owning a wedding planning business (ah, romance!).
 Debra’s real pride and joys, however, are her son, an aspiring film actor, and a daughter with aspirations to join the Federal Bureau of Investigation. (more story ideas!)
 When she isn’t busy writing about tall Texans and feisty heroines, she can be found cheering on her Texas Tech Red Raiders, or heading off on another cruise adventure.
 She read her first romance...Janet Dailey's Fiesta San Antonio, over thirty years ago and became hooked on the genre.
 Writing romances, both contemporary and inspirational, is both her passion and dream come true, and she hopes her books will bring smiles...and sighs... to all who believe in happily-ever-after.

-Eventually the day came when the voices in Kelley Lynn’s head were more insistent then her engineering professor’s.
-So instead of turning to her Thermodynamics book, Kelley brought up a blank page and wrote.
-Somewhere along the way she became a Young Adult Author.
-Kelley fills her free time with softball, soccer and volleyball.
-In a past life, she moonlit as a female vocalist for a classic rock band.
-To date, Kelley’s published with Bloomsbury Spark and Tulip Romance.
-She’s represented by the super fabulous Jamie Bodnar Drowley.
-Please come and hang out with Kelley at any time on her Facebook page
+Eventually the day came when the voices in Kelley Lynn’s head were more insistent than her engineering professor’s.
+So instead of turning to her thermodynamics book, Kelley brought up a blank page on her computer screen and wrote.
+Somewhere along the way, she became a young adult author.
+You can find Kelley hanging out at her Facebook page.
+She loves talking to readers at firstname.lastname@example.org.

 Facebook | Twitter | Blog